tylerjw/tylerjw.dev/content/posts/battlesnake/index.md

 ## Testing

 You'll need a copy of the Battlesnake CLI to test the snake you write.
-It is a go program and is easy to download and install on your computer [follwing these instructions](https://github.com/BattlesnakeOfficial/rules/tree/main/cli).
+It is a go program and is easy to download and install on your computer [following these instructions](https://github.com/BattlesnakeOfficial/rules/tree/main/cli).

 ## Hosting